McConville hopeful of fewer Covid issues

 Championship 'more competitive than it's ever been'

-Inter-county football will return this month with the first round of Dr McKenna Cup fixtures scheduled for Friday before the new league season gets under way on 29 January.
+Inter-county football will return this month with the Dr McKenna Cup scheduled to begin on Thursday before the new league season gets under way on 29 January.

 All-Ireland champions Tyrone have been grouped with Armagh and Cavan in the McKenna Cup and will come up against the likes of Dublin, Mayo, Kerry and Donegal in the NFL's Division One.